 Part of living simple is incorporating items that serve many purposes.
 Enter the Mason Jar.
 Simple, timeless, useful, and just plain cute.
-I feel a little redneck writing about how much I love these jars, but hey, it’s my life…
+Here is a list of mason jar accessories.

-I did a post a while back on reusable vs. disposable, and I thought it would be fun to share some of the different ways people use Mason Jars (other than canning), as well as, the different accessories you can get for them.
+I did a post a while back on reusable vs. disposable, and I thought it would be fun to share some of the different ways people use Mason Jars other than canning, as well as, the different accessories you can get for them. (#ads)

 Mason Jar Accessories

 Glass water bottles are a big thing right now, because of all the research supporting the dangers of plastics and things of that nature.
 Instead of buying a fifteen-dollar, glass water bottle, why not buy a to-go lid for your mason jars?

 Ask Mr. Coppertop, I’ll drink out of a Mason Jar any day of the week over a regular glass.
 If I’m at home, I don’t bother with a lid, but hey look!
 They have them…

 2. Hand Pump Lid